Basic Concept

 |

-- Monthly, quarterly, and annual financial reports, review of corporate governance reports (Japanese only), results of evaluation of internal control systems for financial reporting, report on Sustainability Committee activities, CDP climate change report responses, evaluation of board effectiveness, status of dialogue with institutional investors, etc.
+- Monthly, quarterly, and annual financial reports, confirmation of corporate governance reports, results of evaluation of internal control systems for financial reporting, report on activities of the Sustainability Committee, CDP Climate Change Questionnaire, Evaluation of the effectiveness of the Board of Directors, Status of SR activities, etc.

 |

-Once a year, the Board of Directors analyzed and evaluated the effectiveness of the Board of Directors, taking into account the self-evaluations of each director and each auditor, etc. The methods and results of the evaluation of the effectiveness of the Board of Directors for the year ended March 31, 2024 are summarized below.
+Once a year, the Board of Directors analyzes and evaluates the effectiveness of the Board of Directors, considering the self-evaluations of each Director and Corporate Auditor.

-A questionnaire was distributed to all directors and corporate auditors regarding the effectiveness of the Board of Directors, and an analysis of the effectiveness of the Board was conducted based on their responses.
-The questionnaire was a combination of a 5-point scale and qualitative evaluation based on comments.
+A questionnaire was distributed to all Directors and Corporate Auditors regarding the effectiveness of the Board of Directors, and an analysis of the effectiveness of the Board of Directors was conducted based on the responses to the questionnaire.
+The questionnaire was a combination of a five-point scale and qualitative evaluation based on comments.

-The questionnaire covered nine items, including the role and function of the Board of Directors, its operation, and medium- to long-term management issues.
-Please refer to our report on corporate governance submitted on June 25, 2024 for details of the items.
+The questionnaire covered 11 items, including the role and function of the Board of Directors, its operation, and medium- to long-term management issues.
+Please refer to our Corporate Governance Report.

 Officer